 6. TRADITIONAL MEDIA OUTREACH

 As your book release day approaches, you should develop a traditional media plan.
 You’ll need a media kit.
-(Grab my free Media Kit Checklist.)
+(Grab my free Media Kit Checklist or sign up for my course How to Promote Your Books with Traditional Media.
 You’ll also need to create a list of the media in your area or potentially regionally.
 Traditional media outlets (TV, Radio, Newspaper, Magazines--online and print) are all looking for good content.
 If you can provide a hook as to why your book topic is relevant to the viewers, listeners, and readers, you will get media attention.

 7. BOOK DISTRIBUTION – KINDLE SELECT OR NO?

 If you are publishing independently or with a small press where you have input, you should consider enrolling your ebook in the Kindle Select exclusive program for (at least) the first 90 days.
 Kindle sells the vast majority of ebooks—that’s just a fact.
 I would suggest that you set aside any animosity you feel toward Amazon, because the truth is—being an author is a business and no successful businessperson ignores a location which sells 70% or more of their product.
 The Kindle Select program has benefits that can boost initial sales and/or reviews and interest in your book.
 In each 90-day enrollment period (where your ebook cannot be available anywhere else), you have the option of a free book giveaway for up to five days or a countdown deal (which allows you to change your price without lowering your royalty rate for up to seven days.)
 You may choose to distribute your ebooks more widely later, but these Kindle Select promotional tools are very helpful.